Dundas Global Investors

 Dividends are not only a reward for investors, but a statement of confidence by company management and directors; a declaration of strength and unwavering belief in the business’s fundamentals.
 Dividends send a clear message about the company’s current and future performance and its capacity for protecting shareholder value.

-Pro-active management of both components of total return
+Pro-active management of both components of total return (capital and dividends)

 Fee minimisation and alignment of incentives